Snapchat/KeyDB/README.md

 **server-threads** *N*

 The number of threads used to serve requests.
 This should be related to the number of queues available in your network hardware, *not* the number of cores on your machine.
 Because KeyDB uses spinlocks to reduce latency; making this too high will reduce performance.
 We recommend using 4 here.
-By default this is set to two.
+By default this is set to one.

 **scratch-file-path** *path*